‘Destiny’ Weekly Reset For January 31: Winter’s Run And High Rolling Artifacts

 Wrath of the Machine Challenge Mode — Aksis

-The second of the two Wrath of the Machine Raid challenges.
+This is the second of the two Wrath of the Machine Raid challenges.
 For this challenge, at least one player on the Fireteam will need to supercharge and stun Aksis on each teleport.
 This is on every teleport, not just once per phase.
-Designating three players to handle this duty is the simplest solution, and they need to stand on plates located on the right, the left, and the back middle of the arena to do so.
+Designating three players to handle this duty is the simplest solution, and they need to stand on the plates located on the right, the left, and the back middle of the arena to do so.
 This leaves all three teleport locations covered when Aksis teleports to them.

 Rewards include the SIVA Ornament and Exotic Engram on Hard mode difficulty.
 Meanwhile, 385 Light gear for Normal mode or 400 Light gear for Hard mode is also available, along with a Vosik’s Venom Emblem.